-Trusted lawyer for Civil Litigation.
+Trusted lawyers for Civil Rights Litigation.

-Soule & Bradtke has wide-ranging litigation experience at the administrative, trial and appellate levels, including presentation of jury trials in federal court, as indicated in a description of clients represented below.
+Soule & Bradtke PLLC has wide-ranging litigation experience at the administrative, trial and appellate levels, including presentation of jury trials in federal court, as indicated in a description of clients represented below.

 Ms. Soule has experience as a court-appointed monitor in a nation wide gender discrimination class action, and has served as lead plaintiffs' class counsel in discrimination cases.
 Mr. Bradtke has experience in developing minority business enterprise and affirmative action plans.
 Ms. Soule has been a referral attorney of Women Employed Institute.
-Soule & Bradtke is a member of the IIT Chicago-Kent College of Law Institute for Law and the Workplace.

-Soule & Bradtke has been selected by the U.S. Equal Employment Opportunity Commission to participate in its attorney referral program for unrepresented charging parties whose claims result in EEOC findings of substantial evidence of discrimination, and has provided training to EEOC attorneys and investigators concerning systemic cases as well as concerning sexual orientation and gender identity discrimination issues.
+Soule & Bradtke PLLC has been selected by the U.S. Equal Employment Opportunity Commission to participate in its attorney referral program for unrepresented charging parties whose claims result in EEOC findings of substantial evidence of discrimination, and has provided training to EEOC attorneys and investigators concerning systemic cases as well as concerning sexual orientation and gender identity discrimination issues.

 Mr. Bradtke and Ms. Soule have held adjunct positions on the legal writing faculty of local law schools.
 Ms. Soule has served as a mentor and extern supervisor in IIT-Chicago Kent’s Institute for Law and the Workplace.
 Ms. Soule has been a presenter at an Institute public sector employment law seminar on current developments in employment law.
 Ms. Soule served for five years as pro bono General Counsel and national legislative coordinator for Reconciling Ministries Network, Inc.

-In both litigation and non-litigation contexts, Soule & Bradtke aims to provide aggressive and sophisticated representation that is directly responsive to the needs of its clients.
+In both litigation and non-litigation contexts, Soule & Bradtke PLLC aims to provide aggressive and sophisticated representation that is directly responsive to the needs of its clients.
 At the same time, the firm is committed to avoiding activities that are unnecessary, duplicative or unreasonably expensive.

 Ms. Soule graduated from Chicago-Kent College of Law with high honors in 1988.
 She gained extensive trial experience as an Assistant Public Defender, first in Cook County, and then in Kane County, and in federal employment and civil rights litigation since entering private practice.
 In 1991, she joined Futterman and Howard, where she worked on employment discrimination and other civil rights cases, including representation of the estate of a police shooting victim.
 Ms. Soule has served as lead plaintiffs' counsel in several multiple plaintiff and class employment discrimination cases.
 Ms. Soule was appointed to serve as Outside Monitor in Jones, et al. v.
 Walgreens Co., 07CV0036 (N.D.
 Ill, Judge Castillo) (nation-wide gender class action).
 Ms. Soule has extensive experience handling cases under the Fair Housing Act, §504, and Americans With Disabilities Act, including representing HOPE Fair Housing Center and acting as co-counsel to AARP Foundation Litigation.